-Both of these adapters have an impressive spec, are reliable, and come at a fairly modest price.
+Both adapters have an impressive spec, are reliable, and come at a modest price.

 The Anker PowerPort Atom PD 1 wall plug adapter picked up an innovation award at CES 2018.
 For more details or to buy on Amazon, follow the link.

 The Anker PowerPort PD 2 wall plug adapter is another excellent alternative to Canon’s adapter but at a much better price.

 This adapter combines Anker’s PowerIQ technology through the USB-A socket with Power Delivery for USB-C. PowerPort PD 2 is the one charger you need for virtually any device.